Offirmo/offirmo-monorepo/stack--2022/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 wartime peacetime https://newsletter.pragmaticengineer.com/p/wartime-vs-peacetime
-We must remember that entire societies can and often do follow the wrong path for a very long time https://news.vanderbilt.edu/2011/04/13/michael-burry-transcript/ what vs how = OPPOSITE of school +++ https://strategyu.co/consulting-mindset-shifting-from-the-what-to-the-how/ who moved my cheese? wisdom wish I knew https://medium.com/mind-cafe/cheat-codes-for-life-i-know-at-36-that-i-wish-i-knew-at-26-294f6e865db5
+We must remember that entire societies can and often do follow the wrong path for a very long time https://news.vanderbilt.edu/2011/04/13/michael-burry-transcript/ what vs how = OPPOSITE of school +++ https://strategyu.co/consulting-mindset-shifting-from-the-what-to-the-how/ What would you do if you weren't afraid? - Spencer Johnson who moved my cheese? wisdom wish I knew https://medium.com/mind-cafe/cheat-codes-for-life-i-know-at-36-that-i-wish-i-knew-at-26-294f6e865db5